Torsion subgroups of modular abelian varieties

 Return a divisor of the order of this torsion subgroup of a modular abelian variety.

-A divisor of this torsion subgroup.
+OUTPUT: a divisor of this torsion subgroup

 EXAMPLES: